ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/apis/client-registry.md

         .AddBananaCakePopServices() // Connect to the client registry .ModifyRequestOptions(x =>
         {
-            x.OnlyAllowPersistedQueries = true;
+            x.OnlyAllowPersistedOperations = true;
-            x.OnlyPersistedQueriesAreAllowedError = ErrorBuilder.New()
+            x.OnlyPersistedOperationsAreAllowedError = ErrorBuilder.New()
-                .SetMessage("Persisted queries are only allowed.")
+                .SetMessage("Only persisted operations are allowed.")
                 .Build();
         })
-        .UsePersistedQueryPipeline(); // Enable the persisted query pipeline }
+        .UsePersistedOperationPipeline(); // Enable the persisted operation pipeline }
 ```

 # Setup the cache

-You can setup a second level cache for persisted queries for improving your system's resilience and
+You can setup a second level cache for persisted operations for improving your system's resilience and
 performance.

 Find out more about the cache here [Caching](/docs/bananacakepop/v2/apis/fusion).